olulesi/sei-project-3/README.md

 <img src="client/src/imagesReadMe/Screenshot 2021-02-11 at 23.47.48.png"/>

-For the division of work we used Trello to label certain tasks as there were so many things to cover on the front end, back end as well as the app’s features.
+For the division of work, we used Trello to label certain tasks as there were so many things to cover on the front end, back end as well as the app’s features.

-Since we were 4 there were a lot of task that we assigned 2 people to pair coded a specific component or feature to save time or One person would work on a page and another person would build on the code pushed later on allowing use to utilise git hub with are large number of commits.
+Since we were 4 there was a lot of tasks that we assigned 2 people to pair coded a specific component or feature to save time or One person would work on a page and another person would build on the code pushed later on allowing us to utilise Github with a large number of commits.

+As a group, we all decided that everyone would be working on the back-end as well as the front-end so we could learn what was going on ourselves.
+Also, we decided that everyone would contribute at least 15 seeds of different spots with different categories outside of the time we spent working together.

-Labels were used to assign tasks during the early stages of the project. so they are all in the done section.
+Labels were used to assign tasks during the early stages of the project.
+So they were all put in the done section.

 ### Back End (Comments and Liking Functionality)